mlescano/mlescano.github.io/_posts/2023-04-12-Migrate-services-in-a-small-business.md

 ### RESTRUCTURING OF PHYSICAL SERVERS
 There are 3 small physical servers of different technologies.
 These servers are not new or powerful, but since it is the only existing hardware, they are modified to obtain the maximum performance from them:
 1. **HP PROLIANT ML150 G3** (2 logical cores, 4GB RAM)
-    - It will be used with a single application as a BACKUP server with VEEAM B&R
+    - This is the worst equipped server, so I decided not to virtualize it and instead install a Windows Server with a single application (VEEAM B&R) to work as a BACKUP server

 2. **HP PROLIANT DL160 G10** (6 logical cores, 32GB RAM)
-    - will be used with VMWARE ESXI virtualization as SRV1
+    - This is the newest server available, but poorly sized.
+Will be used with VMWARE ESXI virtualization as SRV1

 3. **IBM SYSTEM X3550 M4** (12 logical cores, 32GB RAM)
-    - will be used with VMWARE ESXI virtualization as SRV2
+    - This server, on the other hand, is better equipped, but it has been in use for a few years.
+Will be used with VMWARE ESXI virtualization as SRV1

 ### SERVICE ISOLATION